Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 The remainder of the program involves preparing a thesis proposal, and then completing and defending the dissertation.

 A thesis proposal will normally be submitted in April of the student’s second year.
 The thesis should normally be no more than 60,000 words long, and it is expected that the thesis will be finished about two years after the proposal is approved.
-Overall, then, full-time students are expected to take about four years to complete the program.
-Part-time students may take up to eight years to complete the degree but are encouraged to finish in less time.

 Admission to the PhD program will normally require a Master’s degree in political science with an average of at least an A– (A minus).